What’s Working

 Leaders on Their Own Terms:

-Indigenous communities are the most proven protectors of the land.
-Yet in the current climate ecosystem, this acknowledgement functions as a pseudo-visibility: Indigenous voices are centered in rhetoric, but sidelined in practice.
+Indigenous communities are the proven protectors of the land.
+Yet in the current climate ecosystem, this acknowledgement functions as a pseudo-visibility: Indigenous voices are often centered in rhetoric, but sidelined in practice.
 “Other organizations working in this space will sometimes enter these regions with the best of intentions, but when their funding runs out, or maintaining long-term relationships becomes difficult, Indigenous communities are left time and time again wondering what happened,” ‘Aulani Wilhelm of Nia Tero said.
 “That repeated pattern of broken trust is hard to repair.
 This work requires a commitment to the long haul and a willingness to listen and understand why it’s often difficult to be trusted.”

+Building genuine collaboration requires addressing mistrust on all sides.
 Building trust can lead to unexpected partnerships, laying the groundwork for Indigenous leaders to shine.
-Five years ago, Dinda Askari of Lingkar Temu Kabupaten Lestari (LTKL) could hardly believe the government would give space to youth in Central Sulawesi, Indonesia, to become the leaders they are today, building new coalitions and institutions.
+Five years ago, Adinda Aksari of Lingkar Temu Kabupaten Lestari (LTKL) could hardly believe the government would give space to youth in Central Sulawesi, Indonesia, to become the leaders they are today, building new coalitions and institutions.
 This example shows how even historically adversarial relationships can evolve when trust is built and shared goals are identified.
 The success in Central Sulawesi was possible because LTKL took a back seat.
-“We have to be ready to be unseen and unrecognized because, as a convener, people will misinterpret your role,” Ristika Putri of LTKL explained.
-“We need to build practical pathways to give explanations to many types of stakeholders.”
+“We have to understand that our job as the convener is complex, and we need to build practical pathways to give explanations to many types of stakeholders,” Ristika Putri Istanti of LTKL explained.
+“We have many different conversations with the government, the GSO, and the youth.
+We need to adjust our roles and identify the people we want to talk to.
+It’s not only about capacity; it’s also about capability and how to understand ourselves.”

-- Indigenous communities are essential to climate solutions, not only for their input but for their leadership in designing and driving those solutions.
+• Indigenous communities are essential to climate solutions, not only for their input but for their leadership in designing and driving those solutions.
 Each community is different.
 As Conexsus noted, effective engagement requires approaches tailored to local languages, norms, and systems of governance.

-- Indigenous people are already displaying leadership within their own communities.
+• Begin by understanding existing knowledge and practices.
 In one village in Suriname, Minu Parahoe of the Amazon Conservation Team saw how four generations of traditional medical knowledge built community clinics, laying the groundwork for what could evolve into a formal national program.

 The Future of Climate Finance: